Doctoral Course Descriptions

 CMIN 803 - Personal and Spiritual Wellness

 This course equips pastors to achieve and maintain balance in their social, physical, emotional, mental, environmental, intellectual, vocational, spiritual, financial, and relational lives.

 COMM 701 - Preaching to 21st Century Audiences

 This course prepares pastors to be better presenters of the Word of God in any setting.
 The topics to be addressed include defining biblical preaching, rules for effective communication, how to choose a topic, how to study, structuring the message, storytelling, using visual illustrations, connecting the listeners to the message, coming to a conclusion, and inviting responses.

 This course will study the beliefs of the major non-Christian religions of the world including Hinduism, Buddhism, Confucianism, Taoism, and Islam.
 Emphasis is placed on each tradition's analysis of the basic human problem and the solution that it offers to the problem.
 Attention is also paid to new, emergent religious movements and cults.

-This course will study three textbooks to discover differing viewpoints of various theological and practical issues.
-The student will be required to read the texts and to write a 5 page paper on each that discusses key points of the book and how it practically applies to life.
+This course studies three textbooks to examine differing viewpoints of various theological and practical issues.
+The student will be required to read the texts and to write a five page paper on each that discusses key points of the book and how it applies to life and ministry situations.

-The research project is designed to incorporate all of the aspects of what you have learned throughout the DMin program.
-You must plan a major event/outreach and clearly incorporate five (5) principles from each class.
-The student must explain why you did what you did, as well as whether or not it was effective.
-In addition, the student will be required to video the event (raw data, not over produced) so that our Doctoral Consortium will be able to watch the event and get a sense of the overall effectiveness of the event.
+The research project incorporates everything that has been learned throughout the DMin program.
+The student is required to plan a major event/outreach and clearly incorporate five principles from each class.
+Furthermore, the student must explain why they did what they did, as well as whether or not it was effective.
+Finally, the student will be required to video record the event (raw data, not over-produced) so that the WCBCS Doctoral Consortium will be able to watch the event to get an overall sense of the event and its effectiveness.